juliankraft/TermPaper2_RasterClassification/README.md

-## Pixel Classification of Remote Sensing Data - Assessing Impervious and Pervious Surfaces for Rainfall Analysis
+## Pixel Classification of Remote Sensing Data - Assessing Impervious and Pervious Surfaces

+### Keywords
+classification, deep learning, machinelearning, remote sensing, land cover classification, perviousness, surface sealing

 ### Abstract

+Understanding the distribution of impervious and pervious surfaces is critical for effective urban planning, environmental management, and rainfall impact analysis.
+This study explores the use of convolutional neural networks (CNN) for pixel-based classification of aerial remote sensing data to assess surface sealing.
+Leveraging high-resolution SwissImage RS data, the analysis employs a simplified ResNet-18 architecture adapted for four-channel inputs, including RGB and near-infrared bands.
+A comprehensive workflow was developed, encompassing data preprocessing, augmentation, and hyperparameter tuning.
+The best-performing model achieved a classification accuracy of 0.927 for simplified surface perviousness, demonstrating the potential of deep learning to improve upon traditional geoprocessing methods.
+While challenges such as mixed pixels and class imbalances remain, this research highlights promising avenues for future advancements in remote sensing through the integration of advanced neural architectures and self-supervised learning.

 **Author:**         Julian Kraft
 **Tutor:**          Dr. Johann Junghardt